caiji200/cs330Assignment5/README.md

 4.RR(round-robin):
 The burst time will increment by time quantum, it will loop until the bursttime almost equal to processing time.

-reproduce: use IDE to build solution, then debugging, process with (priority, processing time, burst time, name) has been given).
+produce and reproduce: put CPUScheduler.cpp, CpuScheduler.h, Process.cpp, Process.h, Assignment5.cpp.
+"Assignment5.cpp" is the main function page. in IDE, use IDE to build solution, then debugging, (process with (priority, processing time, burst time, name) has been given).